OPALX-project/OPALX-project.github.io/for-developers.md

 ### 5.3.
 Placing Spaces

--   use a space before an opening paranthese `(` and opening curly bracket `{`.
+-   use a space before an opening parenthesis `(` and opening curly bracket `{`.
 -   do not use a space before an opening square bracket.
 -   use spaces around binary operators